ibm-cloud-docs/watsonxdata/cpg_plugin.md

 ## Downloading CPG package
 {: #plug_proc}

-1. Download the latest version of CPG light weight package from : [Download]().
+1. Contact IBM Support team and get the latest version of CPG light weight package.

 2. After downloading, unzip the package.
 The folder structure will look like this: